-F. Biographical Sketches of Additional Project Personnel (all proposals, if applicable, up to 10 additional project personnel; otherwise enter "Not Applicable")
+C. Biographical Sketches of Additional Project Personnel (all proposals, if applicable, up to 10 additional project personnel; up to 20 pages; otherwise enter "Not Applicable").

-Two-page biographical sketches, following the NSF GPG format, for up to ten additional project personnel requesting support, may be included in this section.
+Two-page biographical sketches, following the NSF GPG format, for up to ten additional project personnel requesting support, may be included in this section; proposals must not include more than ten additional biosketches.

-- G. Requirements Traceability Matrix (CI and SimCenter proposals only, not to exceed 10 pages; otherwise enter "Not Applicable") - H. Vendor Quotes to Support the Budget Justification (all proposals, if applicable; otherwise enter "Not Applicable")
+- D. Preliminary Requirements Traceability Matrix (SimCenter proposal only, up to 10 pages; all other proposals enter "Not Applicable"). - E. Preliminary Facility Scheduling Protocol (NCO proposal only, up to 5 pages; all other proposals enter "Not Applicable").